SumUp Overall Rating

 SumUp Costs & Contract Terms | A

-SumUp appears to offer a very transparent pricing model of 2.75% on all transactions in addition to £19.95 up front for the card reader.
+SumUp appears to offer a very transparent pricing model of 1.95% on all transactions in addition to £19.95 up front for the card reader.
 The company’s terms and conditions state that merchants may cancel service at any time, and they also outline the company’s cash reserve policy.
 Under this policy, the company may withhold portions of payments in order to establish a reserve account as a fraud prevention measure.
 This policy is similar to those used by other mobile/smartphone processors and does not appear to be a major source of merchant complaints.
-Generally speaking, the company’s contract terms do not appear to be a source of merchant frustration.
+Generally speaking, the company’s contract terms do not appear to frustrate its merchants.

 SumUp Complaints & Service | A

 We are currently able to locate a total of six SumUp complaints, none of which allege that the company is a ripoff or a scam.
 Common issues for merchants include the app’s complicated process for swiping Visa cards (a protocol imposed by Visa Europe) and withholding/late delivery of funds.
-A SumUp representative has responded to most of these complaints by stating that company is working to improve its lengthy Visa payment process.
-Additionally, the complaints about late payment or withholding of funds appear to be related to confusion about the company’s cash reserve policy or simply the product of isolated billing mishaps.
-Much like Square, SumUp only offers customer support via email and social networks, which could cause problems for some merchants.
+A SumUp representative has responded to most of these complaints by stating that company is working to improve its lengthy Visa payment process, which requires customers to receive a text message and then click a hyperlink in the message to enter their payment information.
+Additionally, the complaints about late payment or withholding of funds appear to be either related to confusion about the company’s cash reserve policy or simply the product of isolated billing mishaps.
+Much like Square, SumUp primarily offers customer support via email and social networks, which could cause problems for some merchants.
 In general, though, SumUp does not appear to be plagued by the issues with customer service that trouble some of its competitors.
 If you have any experience with SumUp’s customer support and risk policies, please leave it in the comment section below.

 SumUp BBB Report | N/A